BBC 2026 Agenda

 Thursday, April 23, 2026 1:30 pm

-Readying your data for AI
+Readying your data for AI and analysis

 Speaker: Vanessa Lam, Principal, BRS